sandeep20162017/GPUAccelaration/README.md

 The financial industry's reliance on HPC computational applications innovative solutions to address the limitations of traditional CPU technologies.
 Mojo, with its unique features such as compile-time metaprogramming, adaptive compilation, efficient register allocation, and heterogeneous system support, presents a powerful solution to enhance the performance and scalability of market risk assessments.

-By deploying Mojo on Amazon G4dn instances featuring NVIDIA T4 GPUs, financial institutions can achieve enhanced scalability, cost-effectiveness, and high performance.
+By deploying Mojo on AWS EC2 C6i (c6i.8xlarge), financial institutions can achieve enhanced scalability, cost-effectiveness, and high performance.
 This combination of technologies revolutionizes market risk assessment, enabling timely and accurate risk analysis and better-informed decision-making in the ever-evolving financial landscape.
-Mojo, when integrated with Amazon G4dn instances and NVIDIA T4 GPUs, represents a formidable alliance poised to transform HPC risk assessment in the financial industry.
+Mojo, when integrated with AWS EC2 C6i (c6i.8xlarge), represents a formidable alliance poised to transform HPC risk assessment in the financial industry.

 ## 6. Acknowledgments